seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **POSTHUMUS LEONATUS**
 *Aside*
-What’s that to him?
+What's that to him?

 **IACHIMO**
-I am glad to be constrain’d to utter that
+I am glad to be constrain'd to utter that
 Which torments me to conceal.
 By villany
-I got this ring: ’twas Leonatus’ jewel;
+I got this ring: 'twas Leonatus' jewel;
-Whom thou didst banish; and–which more may grieve thee,
+Whom thou didst banish; and--which more may grieve thee,
-As it doth me–a nobler sir ne’er lived
+As it doth me--a nobler sir ne'er lived
-’Twixt sky and ground.
+'Twixt sky and ground.
 Wilt thou hear more, my lord?

 **CYMBELINE**
 All that belongs to this.

 **IACHIMO**
-That paragon, thy daughter,-the good Posthumus–
+That paragon, thy daughter,-the good Posthumus--

 **CYMBELINE**
 Nay, nay, to the purpose.

 **IACHIMO**
-Your daughter’s chastity–there it begins.
+Your daughter's chastity--there it begins.
 He spake of her, as Dian had hot dreams,
 And she alone were cold: whereat I, wretch,
-Made scruple of his praise; and wager’d with him
+Made scruple of his praise; and wager'd with him
-Pieces of gold ‘gainst this which then he wore
+Pieces of gold 'gainst this which then he wore
-Upon his honour’d finger, to attain
+Upon his honour'd finger, to attain
-In suit the place of’s bed and win this ring
+In suit the place of's bed and win this ring
 By hers and mine adultery.
 He, true knight,
 No lesser of her honour confident
 Than I did truly find her, stakes this ring;
 And would so, had it been a carbuncle
-Of Phoebus’ wheel, and might so safely, had it
+Of Phoebus' wheel, and might so safely, had it
-Been all the worth of’s car.
+Been all the worth of's car.
 Away to Britain
 Post I in this design: well may you, sir,
 Remember me at court; where I was taught
 Of your chaste daughter the wide difference
-’Twixt amorous and villanous.
-Being thus quench’d
+'Twixt amorous and villanous.
+Being thus quench'd
 Of hope, not longing, mine Italian brain
-‘Gan in your duller Britain operate
+'Gan in your duller Britain operate
 Most vilely; for my vantage, excellent:
-And, to be brief, my practise so prevail’d,
+And, to be brief, my practise so prevail'd,
-That I return’d with simular proof enough
+That I return'd with simular proof enough
 To make the noble Leonatus mad,
 By wounding his belief in her renown
 With tokens thus, and thus; averting notes
-Of chamber-hanging, pictures, this her bracelet,–
+Of chamber-hanging, pictures, this her bracelet,--
-O cunning, how I got it!–nay, some marks
+O cunning, how I got it!--nay, some marks
 Of secret on her person, that he could not
-But think her bond of chastity quite crack’d,
+But think her bond of chastity quite crack'd,
-I having ta’en the forfeit.
-Whereupon–
+I having ta'en the forfeit.
+Whereupon--
-Methinks, I see him now–
+Methinks, I see him now--

 **POSTHUMUS LEONATUS**
 *Advancing*
 Ay, so thou dost,
 Italian fiend!
 Ay me, most credulous fool,
 Egregious murderer, thief, any thing
-That’s due to all the villains past, in being,
+That's due to all the villains past, in being,
 To come!
 O, give me cord, or knife, or poison,
 Some upright justicer!
 Thou, king, send out
 For torturers ingenious: it is I
-That all the abhorred things o’ the earth amend
+That all the abhorred things o' the earth amend
 By being worse than they.
 I am Posthumus,
-That kill’d thy daughter:–villain-like, I lie–
+That kill'd thy daughter:--villain-like, I lie--
 That caused a lesser villain than myself,
-A sacrilegious thief, to do’t: the temple
+A sacrilegious thief, to do't: the temple
 Of virtue was she; yea, and she herself.
 Spit, and throw stone s, cast mire upon me, set
-The dogs o’ the street to bay me: every villain
+The dogs o' the street to bay me: every villain
-Be call’d Posthumus Leonitus; and
+Be call'd Posthumus Leonitus; and
-Be villany less than ’twas!
+Be villany less than 'twas!
 O Imogen!
 My queen, my life, my wife!
 O Imogen,
 Imogen, Imogen!

 **IMOGEN**
-Peace, my lord; hear, hear–
+Peace, my lord; hear, hear--

 **POSTHUMUS LEONATUS**
-Shall’s have a play of this?
+Shall's have a play of this?
 Thou scornful page,
 There lie thy part.

 *Striking her: she falls*